Jason Wilkinson, Dr. Utsav Thapa

 Total oxidizable precursors (TOP) are measured in the “TOP assay” analysis, which estimates the PFAS precursor content of a sample by converting non-target compounds to quantifiable compounds using a thermal hydroxyl radical oxidation process.

 For other non-drinking water environmental media (soil, groundwater, etc.), in many cases, the decision is not quite as simple.
-Based on Ramboll’s experience, the most common analysis currently used in the US is USEPA method 537.1 (modified), however it is likely that USEPA method 1633 will become the default method as soon as it is finalized by the USEPA.
+Based on Ramboll’s experience, the most common analysis currently used in the US is quickly becoming USEPA method 1633 as this method was just recently finalized in January 2024; USEPA method 537.1 modified, which was previously the most common method utilized for PFAS analysis of non-drinking water samples will gradually phase out of use.
+The transition expected by the laboratories is that USEPA method 1633 will fully replace USEPA method 537.1 modified in two years or less.

-The TOP assay and TOF method are typically only utilized if required by a regulator, or to further characterize the nature and extent of PFAS on sites that have already had an initial investigation completed.
+The TOP assay and TOF method are typically utilized only if required by a regulator, or to further characterize the nature and extent of PFAS on sites that have already had an initial investigation completed.
+Currently, USEPA method 1621 is offered by commercial laboratories and can be used to broadly screen contaminated sites for thousands of known and unknown PFAS compounds.

 USEPA method 8327 is generally not used by commercial laboratories for PFAS due to the high detection limits.

-In some cases, regulators require a specific method to be utilized, so before proceeding with analysis, verify if any local requirements are applicable.
-For example, New York state requires using draft USEPA method 1633 to analyze PFAS in all non-drinking water environmental media.
-However, given that USEPA method 1633 is still in draft, it is likely that other regulators may not want to see this method utilized until it is finalized.
+In some locations in the US, regulators currently require a specific method to be utilized, so before proceeding with analysis, verify if any local requirements are applicable.
+For example, even before USEPA method 1633 was finalized, New York state was requiring this method for PFAS analysis in all non-drinking water environmental media.

-In some cases, the cost of analysis may also be a consideration in method selection, given that the cost of PFAS analysis is higher than most other contaminants.
-The cost of analyzing samples for targeted PFAS is expensive because it requires an intensive extraction process, reference standards and isotopes.
-To put this into context, below is a summary of the range of costs that were provided to Ramboll by three well-known laboratories in the US: Eurofins Scientific, SGS Analytics and Pace Analytical Services.
+Also, in some cases, the cost of analysis may also be a consideration in method selection, given that the cost of PFAS analysis is higher than most other contaminants.
+The cost of analyzing samples for targeted PFAS is expensive because it requires an intensive extraction process, reference standards, and isotopes.
+To put this into context, below is a summary of the range of costs that were provided to Ramboll by three well-known laboratories in the US: Eurofins Scientific, SGS Analytics, and Pace Analytical Services.

 The decision to sample for PFAS can often be complicated, given the evolving status of PFAS regulations at the state and federal levels, and the evolving applicable threshold concentrations.
 In our experience, it is common to address PFAS sampling differently depending on varying factors including, but not limited to: